 Every complex organisation needs a balancing loop — a corrective cycle, like a thermostat, that detects problems and triggers reform.
 In a healthy system, the cycle works like this: delivery failures are visible, oversight bodies investigate, accountability is enforced, leadership changes or adapts, structural conditions improve, and delivery recovers.

 DHCW has this mechanism.
 It is called Level 3 — the formal “enhanced monitoring” tier of the Welsh Government 5-level NHS escalation framework.
-DHCW spent over twelve months at Level 3 — the first Welsh NHS body ever held there — without producing any leadership change or structural reform.
-In 2026, DHCW was escalated further, to Level 4 Targeted Intervention.
-Even that has not corrected the underlying failure: the Cabinet Secretary publicly declared the entire framework “complex, data-heavy, burdensome, lacks transparency and does not drive improvement.”
-The thermostat has been captured at every level the framework defines.
+DHCW sat at Level 3 for more than twelve months with no de-escalation, and changed nothing: no leadership change, no structural reform.
+In 2026 it was escalated again, to Level 4 Targeted Intervention.
+That has not corrected the failure either.
+The Cabinet Secretary’s own verdict on the framework meant to force the correction — “complex, data-heavy, burdensome, lacks transparency and does not drive improvement” — describes a thermostat that has been captured at every level it defines.
+The mechanism did not fail to fire.
+It was disabled.

-This is the central finding of the analysis: it is not that DHCW lacks corrective mechanisms.
-It is that Cluster B has neutralised every one of them.
-And the neutralisation was not gradual: every governance deficit pattern observed at Level 3 escalation 34 months in was already operational at the very first board meeting.
-The architecture was complete on day one — which is explained by the NWIS continuity documented at Why this Blueprint, section 1: the same leadership cohort, the same patronage pipeline, the same culture imported wholesale into a rebranded body.
-The day-one completeness is not coincidence; it is inheritance.
+This is the central finding: DHCW does not lack corrective mechanisms.
+Cluster B has neutralised every one of them.
+And it did not erode gradually — every governance-deficit pattern visible at Level 3, almost four years in, was already running at the very first board meeting.
+The architecture was complete on day one.
+The NWIS continuity documented at Why this Blueprint, section 1 explains why: the same leadership cohort, the same patronage pipeline, the same culture imported wholesale into a rebranded body.
+Day-one completeness is not coincidence.
+It is inheritance.

-The mechanism by which the thermostat was captured is itself testable.
-In July 2024, DHCW’s data centre suffered a cooling-failover failure that took 32 services offline for approximately six hours; in June 2025 the near-identical failure recurred; between the two, no corrective action specific to the supplier’s maintenance regime appears in any published assurance output.
+The capture is testable, not merely asserted.
+In July 2024 a cooling-failover fault in DHCW’s data centre took 32 services offline for roughly six hours.
+In June 2025 the near-identical fault recurred.
+Between the two, no corrective action specific to the supplier’s maintenance regime appears in any published assurance output — and the warning that this was a “never event,” along with the reminder that it had happened the year before, was edited out of the record.
 The full timeline is at DHCW Data Centre.
-Two near-identical incidents at the infrastructure layer, twelve months apart, no remediation visible — is the operational signature of captured governance documented across the loops below.
+Two near-identical infrastructure failures, twelve months apart, nothing fixed in between: that is what captured governance looks like at the operational layer, and the loops below document the same signature everywhere else.

 How the Corrective Pathways Are Blocked